 We at the Refugee Therapy Centre continuously strive to improve the quality of the services we deliver and consequently the outcomes of therapeutic interventions.
 We aim to adopt best practice and maintain a culture of innovation with specific focus on resilience while also dealing with vulnerability.

-We recently completed a study on resilience carried out by all workers at the Refugee Therapy Centre, led by Aida Alayarian, the Clinical Director.
+We have completed a study on resilience carried out by all workers at the Refugee Therapy Centre, led by Aida Alayarian.

-A report of our findings will be published in scientific journals and books.
-We will also develop assessment tools, which will be available for dissemination.
+A report of our findings will be presented in conferences and workshops and will be published in scientific journals and books.
+We are aiming to develop assessment tools, which will be available for dissemination.

 Based on the newly gained knowledge about resilience focused intercultural therapeutic intervention, the overall aim of the study is to improve care for people who have been traumatised, particularly when other forms of interventions have failed.